philippschaz/xray_lung_disease_detection/README.md

 Viral Pneumonia and COVID-19 Detection from Chest X-Ray Images

-Welcome to the repository for our Viral Pneumonia and COVID-19 detection project!
+Welcome to the repository for our cutting-edge Viral Pneumonia and COVID-19 detection project!
 This collaborative data science project leverages state-of-the-art classic machine learning (XGboost, SVM) and deep learning techniques, interpretable machine learning models, and GPU-accelerated image processing to classify chest X-ray images with high precision.
 Here's everything you need to dive into the code, data, and results.

 Authors: Dr. Philipp Schaz, Dr. Anne Ast and Tanja Schröder